Skip to main content

 What is the dress code?

 • Classroom dress is snappy casual.
-Nice-looking (no rips, holes, or tears), clean, loose-fitting pants, jeans, or cargo/carpenter pants and a collared shirt for men and a shirt with sleeves for woman.
+Nice-looking (no rips, holes, or tears), clean, loose-fitting pants, jeans, or cargo/carpenter pants and a collared shirt for men and a shirt with sleeves for women.

 • During the afternoons and evenings we invite students to dress casually and wear their jeans, shorts, t-shirts, etc. We would encourage students to bring some athletic wear as well for some of our evening activities.